Key considerations and challenges of Intelligent Automation

 Don’t just accept your existing processes

-RPA presents the opportunity to enhance and improve your processes.
-You should consider if automation of the status quo really is the right solution, or if alternative improvements would lead to a better overall scenario.
-Re-analyse and de-compose your processes so you thoroughly understand how they can be improved.
+Intelligent Automation presents the perfect opportunity to fundamentally enhance and improve your operational workflows.
+You should consider if simply automating the status quo is genuinely the right solution, or if alternative cognitive improvements would lead to a better overall scenario.

 Cultural and organisational change